toolkitx/powershell-plain-request/README.md

-PlainRequest
+SimpleRequest
 =============
-PlainRequest is inspired by the HTTP Client in WebStrom, allow you to
+SimpleRequest is inspired by the HTTP Client in WebStrom, allow you to

 - Compose an HTTP request by using general syntax
 - Use variables to parametrize elements